tahoe-lafs/tahoe-lafs/docs/known_issues.rst

 Known Issues in Tahoe-LAFS v1.9.2, released 23-Jun-2012
 =======================================================

-  *  `Potential unauthorized access by JavaScript in unrelated files`_
+  *  `Unauthorized access by JavaScript in unrelated files`_
-  *  `Potential disclosure of file through embedded hyperlinks or JavaScript in that file`_
+  *  `Disclosure of file through embedded hyperlinks or JavaScript in that file`_
   *  `Command-line arguments are leaked to other local users`_
   *  `Capabilities may be leaked to web browser phishing filter / "safe browsing" servers`_
   *  `Known issues in the FTP and SFTP frontends`_